How the Forever GI Bill Changed Your Military Education Benefits

 Some of the important changes in this bill affect those serving in the Guard and Reserve, including authorization for GI Bill benefits under Title 10 U.S.C.

-The VA loan program was changed overall to allow a prorated housing allowance for those who leave active duty service.
+The VA loan program was changed to allow a prorated housing allowance for those who leave active duty.
 Prior to this, those who left active duty could not draw a housing allowance until the next full month after leaving active duty.

 This change is meant for all active duty including Guard and Reserve members who are called to active duty.
 Under the new guidelines, it is possible to receive housing stipend payments on the day of discharge.